oceanprotocol-archive/OEPs/11/README.md

    - **serviceEndpoint** - A URL to fetch data decryption keys from
    - **purchaseEndpoint** - A URL to initialize the service agreement

-    An example of a complete DDO can be found [here](ddo.example.json).
+    An example of a complete DDO can be found [here](./ddo.example.json).
+Please do note that the conditions order in the DID document should reflect the same order in on-chain service agreement.

 1. PUBLISHER publishes the DDO in the Metadata Store (OceanDB) using AQUARIUS.